Slack For Doctors

-Communication in healthcare environments is, at least in my experience, very scattered.
+Communication in healthcare environments is very scattered.
 Some of it goes through emails and most through phone calls between doctors.
 Everything else is reserved for person-to-person communication.

 Email is great.
 Everyone has an address and everyone knows how to use it.
 Heck, it’s not getting away anytime soon and it will outlive all social media.
 But the problem with it is that it usually clutters inboxes.
 Especially if you’re not rigorous about it.
 If you’re a doctor you may not even have a chance, since people are reaching out to you non-stop.
 Working through them seems like a whole another job.
 Healthcare is also dealing with highly sensitive information - sharing CT scans or patient reports via email is a no-go.